CePeU/Build123d-Portable-Installer/README.md

 from ocp_vscode import *

 as header for your python file to enable build123d and OCP Cad Viewer.

-<b>After starting VsCode the first time and trying to run your first build123d project you might enncounter a problem that the viewer
+<b>After starting VsCode the first time and trying to run your first build123d project you might encounter a problem that the viewer
 is not working correctly.
 To avoid this:
 1) Create/Load a file with the python extension ".py".
 2) Close the (empty) OCP Cad Viewer.